This post may contain affiliate links. Please see my disclosure policy for details.

-Photography prices: £300EGP (£15) for a photo pass which permits photos in 3 tombs only, tripods strictly prohibited.
+Photography prices: Mobile photography is FREE. £300EGP (£15) is for a photo pass with a DSLR camera which permits photos in 3 tombs only, tripods are strictly prohibited.
 A lot of people tip the guards for photos too but it’s a risk and your camera could be taken away to the photography kiosk.

 7. Luxor Temple

-It’s not as grand as Karnak temple, but it’s a beautiful site to behold with a magnificent facade to greet you at the front.
-When you head into the temple, you can find lots of colossi, columns and even paintings from the Roman period.
+It’s not as grand as Karnak temple, but it’s a beautiful sight to behold with a magnificent facade to greet you at the front.
+When you head into the temple, you can find lots of colossi, columns, and even paintings from the Roman period.